 Place the items you purchased, to make the world your own.

-As a reward for reading this far down the page we will share with you a hidden trick: tap 10 times in the lower left corner of the Choose Level page, and you will unlock all levels for the Bubble Beats handwashing trainer.
+tap 10 times in the lower left corner of the Choose Level page, and you will unlock all levels for the Bubble Beats handwashing trainer.

 Most patterns are geometric shapes.
 But on higher levels, the upper- and lower-case letters of the Greek alphabet appear.
 Public health officials often use these letters to denote new strains of a virus or bacteria.
 The virus that causes COVID-19 went through several variants as the pandemic evolved, most famously the Delta and Omicron variants.